 |GT40 - Cobra||145cc||61cc||1.85||1.54|

-Although you will see different gains from car to car and with more mods, we can give you a ball park power gain that you will see from doing the swap.
-Most stock Fox Body Mustangs can expect an increase of 20-40 horsepower over stock heads (at the crank), so around 15-30 rear wheel horsepower.
+Although you will see different gains from car to car and with more mods, we can give you a ballpark power gain that you will see from doing the swap.
+Most stock Fox Body Mustangs can expect an increase of 20-40 horsepower at the crank over stock heads.
+That will equal somewhere around 15-30 rear wheel horsepower.
 These power numbers will be very similar with both the GT40 and the GT40p Cylinder heads.